GuidionOps/terraform-cloud-deployer/README.md

 We're not going to use TFCD, because of some strange decisions at Hashicorp around the API.

-The API for [fetching plans](https://developer.hashicorp.com/terraform/enterprise/api-docs/plans#retrieve-the-json-execution-plan) shows how a JSON document (descirbed [here](https://developer.hashicorp.com/terraform/internals/json-format#plan-representation)) is fetched by the that call.
-However, there are two oddities that make this unworkable:
+The API for [fetching plans](https://developer.hashicorp.com/terraform/enterprise/api-docs/plans#retrieve-the-json-execution-plan) shows how a JSON document (described [here](https://developer.hashicorp.com/terraform/internals/json-format#plan-representation)) is fetched by the that call.
+However, you need [administrator privileges](https://developer.hashicorp.com/terraform/enterprise/api-docs/plans#retrieve-the-json-execution-plan) to fetch the plan:

-1. The structure of the JSON described is incorrect if you use a non-administrator token to generate the run — possibly due to ...
-1. You need [administrator privileges](https://developer.hashicorp.com/terraform/enterprise/api-docs/plans#retrieve-the-json-execution-plan) to fetch the plan:

 > Note: This endpoint cannot be accessed with organization tokens.
 You must access it with a user token or team token that has admin level access to the workspace.
 (More about permissions.)